Pixel Streaming Audio Capture

 PixelStreamingSoundWave = UPixelStreamingCapturableSoundWave::CreatePixelStreamingCapturableSoundWave();

-You should treat the Pixel Streaming Capturable Sound Wave as a strong reference to prevent premature destruction (e.g., by assigning it to a separate variable in Blueprints or using UPROPERTY()
+You should treat the Pixel Streaming Capturable Sound Wave as a strong reference to prevent premature destruction (e.g., by assigning it to a separate variable in Blueprints or using UPROPERTY() in C++).

 Starting and Stopping Capture